Theoretical Foundations of Conformal Prediction: Alternative characterizations of exchangeability

 \paragraph{Conditioning on the empirical distribution.} In the real-valued setting discussed above, we saw that each entry $Z_i$ can be viewed as a random draw from the values $Z_{(1)},\dots,Z_{(n)}$.
 In fact, this intuition can be extended to the general setting, beyond the case $\cZ=\R$.
 Define

 which is the empirical distribution of the random vector $(Z_1,\dots,Z_n)$.
 The following proposition tells us an important implication of exchangeability: essentially, each $Z_i$ is a draw from this empirical distribution $\widehat{P}_n$.
-This is simply an extension of the result~\eqref{eqn:empirical-distr-order-statistic} to the case of a general space $\cZ$ (formally, we will need to assume a mild regularity condition---namely, that $\cZ$ has a countably-generated $\sigma$-algebra). \begin{proposition} Let $(Z_1,\dots,Z_n)\in\cZ^{n}$ be an exchangeable random vector, and let $\widehat{P}_{n}$ be the empirical distribution of this vector.
+This is simply an extension of the result~\eqref{eqn:empirical-distr-order-statistic} to the case of a general space $\cZ$. \begin{proposition}[Exchangeability and the empirical distribution] Let $(Z_1,\dots,Z_n)\in\cZ^{n}$ be an exchangeable random vector, and let $\widehat{P}_{n}$ be the empirical distribution of this vector.
 Then for all $i \in [n]$,

-i.e., if we condition on $\widehat{P}_{n}$, then $\widehat{P}_{n}$ is itself the conditional distribution of $Z_{i}$. \end{proposition} \begin{proof}[Proof of Proposition~\ref{prop:empirical-distrib-exch}] To calculate the conditional distribution of $Z_{i}$ for each $i \in [n]$, we can equivalently compute the conditional probability of the event $Z_{i}\in A$, for any $A\subseteq \cZ$.
-Since $\widehat{P}_n$ is a symmetric function of the random variables $Z_1,\dots,Z_n$, by Lemma~\ref{lem:conditional_exchangeability} below it holds almost surely that $Z_1,\dots,Z_n$ are exchangeable conditional on $\widehat{P}_n$, and consequently,
+i.e., if we condition on $\widehat{P}_{n}$, then $\widehat{P}_{n}$ is itself the conditional distribution of $Z_{i}$. \end{proposition} \begin{proof}[Proof of Proposition~\ref{prop:empirical-distrib-exch}] Since $\widehat{P}_n$ is a symmetric function of the random variables $Z_1,\dots,Z_n$, by Lemma~\ref{lem:conditional_exchangeability} below it holds almost surely that $Z_1,\dots,Z_n$ are exchangeable conditional on $\widehat{P}_n$, and consequently, it holds almost surely that